jags14385/afterPayCodingExercise/README.md

 - InMemory Operations
 - Supply the origin time for the 24hr sliding window
 - No TimeZone Conversions required
+- No validation of data required
+- Transactions do not repeat themselves.

 ## To Run the program
+-  Run new EntryPoint().main();
 ## To Run the tests
  -- CC with zero transactions
  -- CC with transactions under the threshold